FrancisCrickInstitute/dm3d-pages/tutorial.md

 ## Training a neural network.

 **Requires a cuda enabled graphics card.**

 To run the neural network, [ActiveUnetSegmentation](https://github.com/FrancisCrickInstitute/ActiveUnetSegmentation) needs to be installed.

-Once we have a set of meshes that look good we can create training data and train a model.
+Once a set of segmentation meshes are obtained and are acceptable, it can be used to create training data and train a model.

-Create a folder somewhere, and save the file [example-d3.json](example-d3.json) to the folder. **the name matters**.
+To do so, create a folder somewhere, and save the file [example-d3.json](example-d3.json) to the folder. **Please note that the name matters.**.

 ### Create training data

-First select the image that you want to be your input image.
+First select the image that is going to be the input image.
 In the menu "file", "select open image" and choose "tile_3-sample.tif".

 It will use the original ImagePlus to derive the